Maternity leave

 Congratulations at this exciting time.

 Please contact the NES HR Trainee Services team by going to https://nesdigital.atlassian.net/servicedesk/customer/portal/30 to notify them of your pregnancy.
-Please ensure you also notify the Scotland Deanery.

 The Scotland Deanery will recalculate your end date of training and update your ePortfolio accordingly.